 Congratulations on making the momentous decision to complete that book that you’ve been thinking about for years!
 Writing a book isn’t easy, so bravo!
 That decision is absolutely the first step.
 Now let’s tackle the next few.

 Sum up your book in just a few lines

-Before you can really start even outlining your book, you need to answer this fundamental question in a few lines: “What is your story about?”
+Before you can start outlining your book, you need to answer this fundamental question in a few lines: “What is your story about?”
 Then see if you can boil it down to a single line, a single breath.
 For example: This is a story about a young man, who rose from extreme poverty to become a successful entrepreneur.
 You know what the book is about, don’t you?

 Why is this important?
 It keeps you on track.
 Plus, the themes, messages, and purposes of the book come out quickly from this simple one-line statement.
 It also keeps you from traveling down a divergent path.
 For instance, you might be tempted to devote three chapters of your business memoir to a failed marriage, designed to help budding entrepreneurs.
 Perhaps you’re hoping to get in a few good digs along the way.
 Well, that doesn’t match your original concept, does it?
 So, toss it.

 However, delving into an early business failure could definitely help your readers avoid the same pitfalls.
 Those stories would be good to tell and would be important to your story.

 Assignment: Write a one- to three-line summary of your story, answering the question, “What is your story about?”